 Even if you and your (ex-)spouse are on the best of terms, it is still wise to work with an attorney who can review your parenting plan and provide you with legal advice along the way.
 A lawyer is especially necessary in the event that you and your child’s other parent cannot form a parenting plan outside of court.

 At the offices of Keller Legal Services, we have experience representing parents like you.
-To schedule a consultation, please contact our legal team by sending us a message today.
+To schedule a consultation, please contact our Illinois family law attorneys by sending us a message today.